invictus-integration/docs-ifa/dashboard/dashboard.md

 Follow [this guide](installation/dashboard-installation.md) to setup your build and release pipelines in DevOps.

+## Frontend Documentation

+The following documentation pages are related on the use of the dashboard.

+* [Setup](setup.md): A one time setup procedure.
+* Home page: An overview of the home page.
+* Folders & Flows: Information on folders and flows.
+* Search: Information on the search functionality.
+* Message handling: Resubmit, resume and handle.
+* Settings: An overview of the settings page.
+* User management: More info on user management.

+## Backend Documentation

+The following documentation pages are related to the backend of the dashboard and can help you set up or troubleshoot.

+* [Flow Handler](flowhandler.md): How resume/resubmit is handled.
+* [Import Job](importjob.md): Detailed information on the import job.

 ## Release Notes

 The release notes for the dashboard can be found [here](support/releasenotes.md).

-## Related Documentation

-The following documentation pages are related to the use of the dashboard and can help you set up or troubleshoot.

-* [Flow Handler](flowhandler.md): How resume/resubmit is handled.
-* [Import Job](importjob.md): Detailed information on the import job.